kennedy-u/CS-340-Portfolio/README.md

 - _Water Rescue_: filter to display dogs that meet the rquirements for water rescue in the table
 - _Mountain Rescue_: filter to display dogs that meet the rquirements for mountain rescue in the table
 - _Disaster Rescue_: filter to display dogs that meet the rquirements for Disaster rescue in the table
-- _Reset_: filter that resets the database to display all data
+- _Reset_: filter that resets the database table to display all data

 You can chose what to filter via the dropdown  menu provided
 ![Filter Data](docs/img/interactive_dash.png)